htkseason/CLM-Tracking/README.md

 # ASM-Tracking
-Using Vision-Model-Lib to apply an ASM tracking algorithm.
+Using Vision-Model-Lib to implement ASM algorithm which can track facial feature points.
 Before using this project, you should __include VisionModelLib to classpath first__.
 It can be found in my repositories.

 ----